jobergner/backent-cli/README.md

 - manages self referencing entitys

 ### TODO
+- there is currently no way of sending events (eg. sword swing)
+    - need to be able to send events as sending state like `hasSwung` will not suffice (user would have to set it to false manually after each tick)
+    - event may be triggered multiple times
+    - need event to be reset with each update state
+    - maybe an `_event` flag could let engine know that a certain type needs to be cleared with each update state (events would never have OperationKindUnchanged/OperationKindDelete)
+    - validaiton:
+        - events can only be non-pointer slice (any allowed)
+        - events cannot be references
+    - events won't have remove method
 - currently you can not reference the same element twice in a slice of references due to tree using referenced element ID as map keys
 - what do I want to achieve?
     - (consistency) no dependency on previously emitted entities, which means: